cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~~
 {:cddl}

-A cut in this position means that once the map key matches the name
+A cut in this position means that once the member key matches the name
-part of an entry that matches and carries a cut,
+part of an entry that carries a cut,
-other potential matches for the key that occur in
+other potential matches for the key of the member that occur in
 later entries in the group of the map are no longer allowed.
 In other words, when a group entry would pick a key/value pair based
 on just a matching key, it "locks in" the pick — this rule applies
 independent of whether the value matches as well, so when it does not,
 the entire map fails to match.
-So the
+In summary, the
 example above no longer matches the specification as modified with the cut.

 Since the desire for this kind of exclusive matching is so frequent,